spacejam/lathe/README.md

 #### Connection Abstractions
 When a task dies and is restarted, this provides runtime reconfiguration.
 Traffic cutover, naive load balancing and double-writing become configuration details rather than modifications to your code.
 #### Persistence
-Inspired by Samza: creates a local RocksDB instance that is optionally replicated to Kafka to be inherited by the tasks replacement should it die.
+Inspired by Samza: creates a local RocksDB instance that is optionally replicated to Kafka to be inherited by the task's replacement should it die.
 #### Caching
 Based on groupcache.